FXLV Investors Have Opportunity to Lead F45 Training Holdings Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Jan.
-13, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against F45 Training Holdings Inc. ("F45" or the "Company") (NYSE: FXLV).
+LOS ANGELES, Jan.
+18, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against F45 Training Holdings Inc. ("F45" or the "Company") (NYSE: FXLV).

 Class Period: July 2021 IPO